Why start a limited company?

 - A Confirmation Statement must be submitted annually.
 This can be done online or via post.
 This is a filing requirement introduced in 2016 to replace the Annual Return (Form AR01).

 - Submit an annual Corporation Tax to HMRC.
-Any outstanding tax must be paid within nine months and one day of your company's year-end accounting.
+Any outstanding corporation tax must be paid within nine months and one day of your company's year-end accounting.

 - Register for Self Assessment with HMRC, and submit your personal tax return each year.